INDIGENOUS PEOPLE

 Prior to WWII the Victorian Government had commenced the development of the Murray Valley Irrigation District.
 Following WWII, the Victorian Government decided to develop some of this area as a soldier settlement scheme.
 Consequently, there were many farmers displaced from the land they had selected 60 to 70 years earlier.
 There was some dissension among these pioneering families, despite them being left with a smaller but importantly, irrigated farm.

-Soldier Settlement farms were first advertised in August 1947.
+Soldier Settlement farms were first advertised for lease and follow-up purchase in August 1947.
 Thousands of returned servicemen applied for the farms.
 There was intensive screening resulting in the blocks going mainly to those with agricultural experience, who had the best chance of success.
 Settlers were also offered a course at Dookie Agricultural College, if they lacked the necessary farming skills.
 Approved settlers were given 12 to 15 blocks to choose from, and were asked to rank their choice of block from 1 to 10.

 RECENT YEARS